ddnn55/simple-webpack-boilerplate/README.md

 # simple-webpack-boilerplate

-The simplest possible webpack boilerplate so you can use ES6 (er 2015?) and all those amazing JS packages, installed with `npm` or `yarn`.
+The simplest possible webpack boilerplate so you can use ES6 (er 2015?) and all those amazing JS packages installed with `yarn` (recommended) or `npm`.
+You can even use React and JSX (actually the default `index.jsx` does just that).

 ### Howto